 Searching for the best electric rates and plans in Texas?

-The State of Texas Public Utility Commission created Powertochoose.org to list nearly every electric plan available in Texas.
-When we last checked, we found over 260 plans from 64 different providers.
+The State of Texas Public Utility Commission created powertochoose.org to list nearly every electric plan available in Texas.
+When we last checked, we found hundreds of plans from dozens of providers.

-While at first, this may sound like a good place to search for your electric plan, the lack of provider screening and the single-purpose nature of this website may actually land you with a plan you wish you’d never signed up for.
+While at first, this may sound like an excellent place to search for your electric plan, the lack of provider screening and the single-purpose nature of this website may land you with a plan you wish you’d never signed up for.

 Who are all these companies, you might ask?

-Powertochoose allows every registered Retail Electric Provider (REP) to list their plans on the website… even the companies that have just started in business and may be very likely to fail.
-And while you usually get notice and can find an alternate supplier, you could be left with a ridiculously high-priced plan from the local Provider of Last Resort (POLR) if your provider does actually go belly-up.
+Power To Choose allows every registered retail electric provider (REP) to list their plans on the website… even companies that have just started.
+And while you usually get notice and can find an alternate supplier, you could be left with a ridiculously high-priced plan from the local Provider of Last Resort (POLR) if your provider does go belly-up.

-And how many of these random companies are going to have the infrastructure in place to handle a huge influx of customers?
-In fact, OnPac energy actually decided to pull their plans down from powertochoose because they could not handle the giant rush of customers signing up for the plans they listed on powertochoose.org.
+OnPac energy decided to pull their plans down from Power To Choose because they could not handle the giant rush of customers signing up for the plans they listed on powertochoose.org.

-Because there is no screening of the providers offered on the PUC website, they leave you on your own for ensuring you sign up with a company that’s likely to stay in business and has the infrastructure in place to provide excellent customer service.
+Because there is no screening of the providers offered on the PUC website, they leave you on your own to ensure you sign up with a company that’s likely to stay in business and has the infrastructure to provide excellent customer service.

-Look for providers your friends may be using or those you’ve heard good things about.
+Look for providers your friends may use or those you’ve heard good things about.
 They’ve probably been around for a while.
-They probably know what it takes to survive in a very competitive market: Great customer service, competitive pricing, and legitimate business practices.
+They probably know what it takes to survive in a competitive market: Great customer service, competitive pricing, and legitimate business practices.

-The most powerful documents available to you when shopping for electricity in Texas are the Electricity Facts Label and the Terms of Service.
+The Electricity Facts Label and the Terms of Service are the most powerful documents available when shopping for electricity in Texas.
 These two documents contain valuable information about the plan you are considering, and every energy provider must disclose the information in these documents in a similar format.

 The problem with powertochoose.org is in how these documents are accessed.
 Every time you want to see a facts label or the terms of service on that site, you’ll have to navigate to another webpage.

-This means the document loads in a new tab or in a new browser window.
-If that’s not annoying, I don’t what is.
-And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tough.
-How can you keep track of which plan you were viewing when you have 8 different windows open, all related to different plans?
+This means the document loads in a new tab or a new browser window.
+If that’s not annoying, I don’t know what is.
+And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tricky.
+How can you track which plan you were viewing when you have eight windows open, all related to different plans?